 Every project with an external supervisor must also have an 'internal supervisor', who is an examiner within the department.
-In general you cannot count on your external supervisor being able to provide you with help in areas such as technical support in programming.
+In general you cannot count on your external supervisor being able to provide you with help in areas such as technical support in programming, or how to write a good project report.
 They will be an expert in the domain of application of the project, but not necessarily expert in CS matters.
 So check how much technical support your external supervisor can offer.
 If it will be limited, make sure that your CS internal supervisor is knowledgeable in the necessary areas.